AAP COVID-19 Updates and Resources

 AAP Off-campus Programs

-AAP NYC: A modified, in-person fall semester is planned at AAP NYC.
+AAP NYC: A modified, in-person spring semester is planned at AAP NYC.
 In order to meet health and safety requirements, AAP NYC's approaches to health screening, quarantine and isolation, contact tracing, and the modifications to academic activities and student life will be informed by those outlined in the reactivation plan for the Ithaca campus.
 These include university guidelines related to community engagement and field trips, and extend to internships.
 While NYC can still provide students with access to extensive professional and alumni networks, university guidelines require that to the extent possible, course components that ordinarily involve travel and/or interaction with individuals outside of the Cornell community take place virtually.
-We expect these guidelines to remain in effect for the spring.
 Students at AAP NYC should expect to be enrolled in a combination of in-person, online, and hybrid courses.
 In addition to the core AAP NYC offerings, students will have the opportunity to enroll in online classes offered at the Ithaca campus.

 Visiting AAP and Cornell: Cornell is unable to offer on-campus programming for prospective students until further notice.
 This includes campus tours, information sessions, and individual appointments.
 Campus buildings are inaccessible to visitors.
-We understand that such cancellations are disappointing and disruptive during an already stressful time.
+We understand that these ongoing restrictions are disappointing during an already stressful time.
 We encourage prospective undergraduate students to utilize the Virtual Campus Visit page, which includes videos of campus and pre-recorded information sessions.
-Prospective applicants are encouraged to email email@example.com to set up 1:1 Zoom or phone appointments with AAP Admissions staff.
+Prospective applicants are encouraged to email firstname.lastname@example.org to set up 1:1 Zoom or phone appointments with AAP Admissions staff.

 Undergraduate Applicants: Information about our undergraduate programs in architecture, art, and planning, including the application process, admissions requirements, and deadlines, can be found here.